sed-inf-u-szeged/DISSECT-CF-Fog/simulator/README.md

 	* Installing Python is optional because the script's primary function is to generate a map after the simulation ends, which can be useful for debugging.
 For more details, refer to the `MapVisualiser.mapGenerator(..)` instruction in the demo package.

 	* The script (located in the `src/main/resources/script` directory) requires additional installation of dependencies with the following command: `pip install -r requirement.txt`

+	* For Windows OS, installation of [Graphviz] (version 11) is also required if the workflow visualization script (DAG.py) is also executed

 ### Running simulations using the IDE